SAP-samples/teched2025-AD161/exercises/ex3/README.md

     <br>![](/exercises/ex3/images/03_06_0010.png)

-    Have a look into the csv file: it only contains data for the columns we actually use in the consumption view.
+    Have a look into the csv file: it only contains data for the columns actually used in the consumption view.

 2. In the xtravels terminal, run